International Journal of Communication Networks and Distributed Systems (24 papers in press)

 Abstract: An application of simultaneous wireless information and power transfer (SWIPT) is proposed in this paper to employ in non-orthogonal multiple access (NOMA) network.
 This paper considers impact self-interference due to full-duplex transmission to system performance evaluation of NOMA transmission.
 In particular, expressions of outage performance are derived in situation of wireless energy harvesting-based relay in cooperative relaying system to help to forward to far NOMA users.
 As main advantage, NOMA and full-duplex scheme are two architecture deployed to enhance the spectral efficiency.
 In addition, a power allocation strategy, energy harvesting time and self-interference factor are considered parameters to perform in simulations.
 The correct of derived formula is presented via Monte Carlo simulation and it is compared with analytical results.

-Keywords: Full-duplex; Simultaneous wireless information and power transfer; NOMA.
+Keywords: full-duplex; simultaneous wireless information and power transfer; SWIPT; non-orthogonal multiple access; NOMA.

 Joint user scheduling and power allocation in two-tier heterogeneous networks